 This training approach equates good care with training infant/toddler providers who are preparing themselves and the environment so that infants can learn.

-School age children have a specific set of developmental needs that are different from younger children.
+School-age children have a specific set of developmental needs that are different from younger children.
 Attendees will learn the skills needed to effectively adapt their programs to accommodate this age group.

 Universal Precautions